 Tunnel Protocol Selection

 By default, group policies on ASAs are configured to attempt establishing a DTLS tunnel.
 If UDP 443 traffic is blocked between the VPN headend and the AnyConnect client, it will automatically fallback to TLS.
 It is recommended to use DTLS or IKEv2 to increase maximum VPN throughput performance.
 DTLS offers better performance than TLS due to less protocol overhead.
 IKEv2 also offers better throughput than TLS.
-Either protocol will offer better performance and more efficient CPU utilization compared the TLS.
+Additionally, using AES-GCM ciphers may slightly improve performance.
+These ciphers are available in TLS 1.2, DTLS 1.2 and IKEv2.

 Crypto Engine Accelerator Bias is used to reallocate the crypto cores to favor one encryption protocol over the other (SSL or IPsec).
-First, implementing it can result in service interruption and so a maintenance window is required.
-Performance improvement may vary depending on the traffic profile.
+The purpose of this is optimization of AnyConnect throughput if the majority of VPN tunnels use either IPsec or SSL.
+Implementing this command can result in service interruption and so a maintenance window is required.
+Additionally, performance (AnyConnect throughput and CPU utilization) improvement may vary depending on the traffic profile.
 If the VPN headend is only terminating SSL sessions or only IPsec sessions, this command can be considered for further optimization of the VPN headend.
 The command reference can be found here: Command Reference

 Note: Cryptographic core rebalancing is available on the following platforms: ASA 5585, 5580, 5545/5555, 4110, 4120, 4140, 4150, SM-24, SM-36, SM-44 and ASASM.